 BY STEINAR MORLAND

 This blog post continues our series on how mobile technology can help universities create a competitive advantage in offering a superior student experience.
-In the previous part, we discussed what sort of mobile content that makes sense to provide on a mobile platform.
+In the previous part, we discussed what sort of mobile content it makes sense to provide on a mobile platform.
 This post will focus on how universities can turn the tables and use mobile hardware technology to something useful for both students and the universities themselves.

 One of the most obvious use cases of mobile technology is wayfinding on campus.
 With GPS and a campus map, you can navigate between buildings.
 However, this only solves a tiny bit of the wayfinding problem.
 Most users of the university know the different buildings after a short time.
 However, how to find a specific lecture theatre, office or meeting room across a large campus area can be hard even for long-time users of the campus.
 Can mobile hardware solve this problem too?